Energetic Nutrition

 A. Yes.
 It is possible that taking Calcium D-Glucarate could increase the elimination of certain drugs or used hormones from the body, thereby reducing their effectiveness.
 If you are taking any prescription medication, please consult your physician or pharmacist before taking this supplement.

 A. According to Dr. John Lee, “there appears to be a cause-and-effect relationship between hypothyroidism, in which there are inadequate levels of thyroid hormone, and estrogen dominance.
-When estrogen is not properly counterbalanced with progesterone it can block the action of thyroid hormone, so that even when the thyroid is producing normal levels of the hormone, the hormone is rendered ineffective and the symptoms of hypothyroidism appear.
-In this case, laboratory tests may show normal thyroid hormone levels in a woman’s system, because the thyroid gland itself is not malfunctioning.”
+When estrogen is not properly counterbalanced with progesterone it can block the action of thyroid hormones, so that even when the thyroid is producing normal levels of the hormone, the hormone is rendered ineffective and the symptoms of hypothyroidism appear.
+In this case, laboratory tests may show normal thyroid hormone levels in a woman's system, because the thyroid gland itself is not malfunctioning.”

 Q. Do I need Nattokinase if I have fibroids?